process-engine/procese_engine_runtime/README.md

 **Windows**

-In order to start the ProcessEngine on system start, we provide a script.

-There are two scripts:

-1. start_runtime_after_system_boot.bat
-1. do_not_start_runtime_after_system_boot.bat
+We also provide `.bat` scripts to setup the Runtime as a global service on windows.

-You can find the scripts at:
+These scripts are located at:

 ```
 C:\Users\{{YOUR_USERNAME}}\AppData\Roaming\npm\node_modules\@process-engine\process_engine_runtime\scripts\autostart
 ```

-Please make sure to execute the scripts as __Administrator__.
+Make sure you run these scripts as __Administrator__.

-If you run the `start_runtime_after_system_boot.bat`-script to automatically start the `process_engine_runtime`, you will be asked several questions.
+During execution of the `start_runtime_after_system_boot.bat` script, you will be asked several questions.

-Please use the default values on every question by:
+Please use the default values on every question.

-1. Typing `Y` and confirm your choice by pressing the `Enter`-key if it is a yes/no question.
+1. Typing `Y` and pressing the `Enter`-key for `yes/no` questions
-1. Just pressing the `Enter`-key on all other questions.
+2. Just pressing the `Enter`-key on all other questions.

-**Other Platforms**

-Currently we have no scripts for setup the service for autostart.

-### Application Files <a name="application_files"></a>
+## Application Files <a name="application_files"></a>

 The application files are stored in: